KristianHolsheimer/tensorflow_training/README.md

 ```python
 # %load sol/ex_foo.py
 ```
 The way to load the exercise is to uncomment the line and run the `%load` magic (see [docs](https://ipython.org/ipython-doc/3/interactive/magics.html#magic-load)).
 This will load the solution into the cell where the `%load ...` was evaluated.
-So, these solutions allow you to peek at the correct solution.
+So, these `%load`s allow you to peek at the correct solution.
 I advice not to turn to the solutions to quickly.
 Give yourself a few minutes to think about how you would approach the problem.
 That way, your mind is primed to soak up every bit of information provided in the solution.

 ## Predicting the next character in a string using LSTMs